 Mastering Cloud Security

-Instead of safeguarding localized servers or databases, you’re now entrusted with the enormous task of ensuring the safety of data that floats in virtualized environments.
 The cloud, with its scalable resources and distributed architecture, offers vast opportunities, but with them come new threats and vulnerabilities.

-Certifications: Venture into CCSP, AWS Certified Security Specialty, and Microsoft’s Azure Fundamentals.
+Certifications: Venture into CCSP AWS Certified Security Specialty and Microsoft’s Azure Fundamentals.
 The additional benefit is that you can use platforms such as AWS and Azure to create virtual environments for practice as you learn to incorporate cloud security measures.

 Engage in Cloud Forums: Participate in discussions on Stack Overflow’s Cloud Security section or join the Cloud Security Alliance on LinkedIn.